alexmaroiu24/forecasting-romanian-rental-prices/README.md

 These findings suggest that rental markets exhibit not only long-term price trends but also changing levels of uncertainty that must be considered when constructing forecasts.

-# Long-Run Equilibrium Relationships
+Long-Run Equilibrium Relationships

-Johansen cointegration testing identified a statistically significant long-run equilibrium relationship between:
+Johansen cointegration testing identified a statistically significant long-run equilibrium relationship between:Rental Prices (HICP Rent), Real Wages, Mortgage Interest Rates (APRC), EUR/RON Exchange Rate

-Rental Prices (HICP Rent)
-Real Wages
-Mortgage Interest Rates (APRC)
-EUR/RON Exchange Rate

 The results indicate that rental prices do not evolve independently but are closely linked to broader macroeconomic conditions.

-# Granger Causality and Economic Drivers
+Granger Causality and Economic Drivers

 The analysis provides evidence that the EUR/RON exchange rate contains valuable predictive information for future rental price movements.